keycloakify/oidc-spa/README.md

   <a href="https://docs.oidc-spa.dev">Documentation</a>
 </p>

-An OIDC client tailored for Single Page Applications, particularly suitable for [Vite](https://vitejs.dev/) projects.
+An OIDC client tailored for Single Page Applications, particularly suitable for [Vite](https://vitejs.dev/) projects.\
-This library is intended for scenarios such as integrating your application with Keycloak.
+This library is intended for scenarios such as integrating your application with [Keycloak](https://www.keycloak.org/). &#x20;

-`oidc-spa` is designed to be **very easy to set up and use**, even for those who are not familiar with the OIDC protocol.
+In straightforward terms, this library is ideal for those seeking to enable user login/registration in their web application.
+When used in conjunction with Keycloak (for example), it enables you to offer a modern and secure authentication experience with minimal coding effort.
+This includes options for signing in via Google, X, GitHub, or other social media platforms.
+We provide comprehensive guidance from beginning to end.

+* 🎓 Accessible to all skill levels; no need to be an OIDC expert.
+* 🛠️ Easy to set up; eliminates the need for creating special `/login` `/logout` routes.
+* 🎛️ Minimal API surface for ease of use.
+* ✨ Robust yet optional React integration.
+* 📖 Comprehensive documentation and project examples: End-to-end solutions for authenticating your app.
+* ✅ Best in class type safety: Enhanced API response types based on usage context.

 ## Comparison with Existing Libraries